Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    *Screenshot of amp(data) vs frequency for the initial bandpass solution table on plotms.*

 Note the shape of the band across the frequencies.
+Since the gain solutions were found relative to channel 100 (spw=0:100), the bandpass solutions too have a bandpass amplitude of 1 for this channel.

 Delay calibration and final Bandpass calibration
 ------------------------------------------------

-In the delay calibration as well a reference antenna is required.
+In the delay calibration as well, a reference antenna is required.
 Here "C03" is only taken as an example.
 You may use any antenna that is working for the whole duration of the observation.
-We perform delay calibration only with flux calibrator field used for fluxscale and not with all calibrators.
+We perform delay calibration only with **flux calibrator field** used for fluxscale and not with all calibrators.

 .. code-block::